olincollege/spotify-hitsongs/README.md

 | Requests  | web API         |
 | SpotiPy   | Spotify API     |

- The dependencies are present in `requirements.txt` and can be installed using the following in terminal:
+ The dependencies are present in `requirements.txt` and can be installed using the following in terminal/command prompt:

  ```
  pip install -r requirements.txt